 Classroom Closeup NJ

 This 30-minute television program features New Jersey students, school staff and community members and can be seen on NJTV.
-The Sandy Hook Herbarium has been regularly featured for this Emmy-nominated program, and will be aired on October 13th, October 19th, November 17th, and November 23rd, 2013.
-Check your local listings for more details.
+The Sandy Hook Herbarium has been regularly featured for this Emmy-nominated program, and was aired on October 13th, October 19th, November 17th, and November 23rd, 2013.

 Effects of Super Storm Sandy